90th/LambdaTaskScheduler/README.md

 # LambdaTaskScheduler

-LambdaTaskScheduler is a C++ task scheduling library that enables asynchronous execution of one-time and recurring tasks.
+LambdaTaskScheduler is a lightweight C++ task scheduling library that enables asynchronous execution of one-time and recurring tasks.
 It offers a straightforward interface for managing tasks and executing them on specified intervals.

 ## Key Features